jdkandersson/flake8-docstrings-complete/README.md

   more of the exceptions is not described in the docstring.
 - `DCO017`: function/ method has one or more exceptions described in the docstring which are not raised in the function/ method.
+- `DCO018`: function/ method that has a raise without an exception has an empty raises section in the docstring.

 ### Fix DCO001